Why choose this course

 What you will study

-Our MA Theatre course lets you study towards a masters degree in theatre at your own pace through online learning.
-This flexible approach means that you can pursue your passion for theatre and develop your industry connections around your existing personal and professional commitments.
+Our MA Theatre course allows you to study at your own pace through online learning, so you can pursue your passion for theatre and develop industry connections around your existing commitments.

-You’ll be able to actively engage with relevant concepts and explore the rich heritage of theatre from a critical and theoretical perspective.
+You’ll actively engage with relevant concepts and explore the rich heritage of theatre from a critical and theoretical perspective.
 You’ll gain an understanding of theatrical practices and develop your ability to evaluate significant historical, political, social and ethical developments in theatre.

 Academic year structure